Transketolase: Mechanism

 The catalysis of this mechanism is initiated by the deprotonation of TPP at the thiazolium ring.
-This carbanion then binds to the carbonyl of the donor substrate thus cleaving the bond between C-2 and C-3.
+This carbanion then binds to the carbonyl of the donor substrate, thus cleaving the bond between C-2 and C-3.
 This keto fragment remains covalently bound to the C-2 carbon of TPP.
-The donor substrate is then released, and the acceptor substrate enters the active site where the fragment, which is bound to the intermediate α-β-dihydroxyethyl thiamin diphosphate, is then transferred to the acceptor.
+The donor substrate is then released, and the acceptor substrate enters the active site where the fragment, bound to the intermediate α-β-dihydroxyethyl thiamin diphosphate, is transferred to the acceptor.

-Experiments have also been conducted that test the effect replacing alanine for the amino acids at the entrance to the active site, Arg359, Arg528, and His469, which interact with the phosphate group of the substrate.
+Experiments have also been conducted that test the effect of replacing alanine for the amino acids at the entrance to the active site, Arg359, Arg528, and His469, which interact with the phosphate group of the substrate.
 This replacement creates a mutant enzyme with impaired catalytic activity.

 Role in disease

-Transketolase activity is decreased in deficiency of thiamine, which in general is due to malnutrition.
+Transketolase activity decreases due to thiamine deficiency, generally due to malnutrition.
 Several diseases are associated with thiamine deficiency, including beriberi, biotin-thiamine-responsive basal ganglia disease (BTBGD), Wernicke–Korsakoff syndrome, and others (see thiamine for a comprehensive listing).

 In Wernicke–Korsakoff syndrome, while no mutations could be demonstrated, there is an indication that thiamine deficiency leads to Wernicke–Korsakoff syndrome only in those whose transketolase has a reduced affinity for thiamine.
 In this way, the activity of transketolase is greatly hindered, and, as a consequence, the entire pentose phosphate pathway is inhibited.

+In Transketolase Deficiency, also known as SDDHD (Short Stature, Developmental Delay, and congenital Heart Defects), the disease is caused by an inherited autosomal recessive mutation in the TKT gene.
+A rare disorder of pentose phosphate metabolism with symptoms apparent in infancy including developmental delay and intellectual disability, delayed or absent speech, short stature, and congenital heart defects.
+Additional reported features include hypotonia, hyperactivity, stereotypic behavior, ophthalmologic abnormalities, hearing impairment, and variable facial dysmorphism, among others.
+Laboratory analysis shows elevated plasma and urinary polyols (erythritol, arabitol, and ribitol) and urinary sugar-phosphates (ribose-5-phosphate and xylulose/ribulose-5-phosphate).
+"Cell extracts from all 5 patients showed absent or low residual TKT activity.
+Boyle et al. (2016) suggested that the low TKT activity in some tissues, possibly from another protein with the same function, might explain why TKT deficiency is compatible with life even though TKT is an essential enzyme."

 Diagnostic use

-Red blood cell transketolase activity is reduced in deficiency of thiamine (vitamin B1), and may be used in the diagnosis of Wernicke encephalopathy and other B1-deficiency syndromes if the diagnosis is in doubt.
+Red blood cell transketolase (aka ETK for erythrocyte transketolase) activity is reduced in deficiency of thiamine (vitamin B1), and may be used in the diagnosis of Wernicke encephalopathy and other B1-deficiency syndromes if the diagnosis is in doubt.
 Apart from the baseline enzyme activity (which may be normal even in deficiency states), acceleration of enzyme activity after the addition of thiamine pyrophosphate may be diagnostic of thiamine deficiency (0-15% normal, 15-25% deficiency, >25% severe deficiency).